 For the full complement of events, check the Streetsblog calendar.
 Here are the highlights:

-- Wednesday: A DOT forum with Manhattan Community Boards 10, 11, and 12 will consider proposed safety improvements at Saint Nicholas Place, West 155th Street, and Edgecombe Avenue to Manhattan Community Board 10′s transportation committee.
+- Also Wednesday: DOT will present safety improvements at Saint Nicholas Place, West 155th Street, and Edgecombe Avenue to Manhattan Community Board 10′s transportation committee.
 6:30 p.m.